GeostatsGuy/ExcelNumericalDemos/README.md

 If you can't explain it simply, you don't understand it well enough - Alberta Einstein
 </p>

-To me 'coding' up a method or workflow in Excel without VBA is the ultimate case of explaining it simply!
+To me 'coding up' or 'building out' a method or workflow in Excel without VBA is the ultimate case of explaining it simply!
 So while I do code in FORTRAN, C++ (20 years experience), VBA, R and Python I challenge myselt to put methods and workflows in Excel to provide hands-on experiential learning and reach more students.
 Why do I feel this way?

 * in STEM everyone has access to Excel.
 This is even more true with the online applications Microsoft now provides.
 * the vast majority of scientists and engineers know the basics of working with Excel